Dhamu31/College-Social-Network-System/README.md

 # College-Social-Network-System

-A social media platform tailored for the needs of the College students helping them to create a closed local community easily
+A social media platform tailored to the needs of the College students helping them to create a closed local community easily